 There was however an unfortunate consequence for the Loyalists, since in order to carry out this raid Lord Loudoun had split his forces, leaving a smaller force of Independent Companies under Norman MacLeod, Chief of Clan MacLeod, to oppose the Jacobites in the Aberdeen region.
 This latter operation went badly for Norman MacLeod when he was defeated at the Battle of Inverurie, which I will cover in my next post.

 The third of these minor raids which I wanted to model was that on Moy Hall in February 1746.
 Here is an old picture of Moy Hall.

 I felt that it was similar enough to Castle Dounie, to use the same model for it.

 Moy Hall was the residence of Lady Anne MacKintosh.
-Her husband was a loyalist, commanding the Additional Company of the 43rd Foot (Black Watch) in Inverness.
+Her husband was a loyalist, commanding an Additional Company of the 43th Foot (Black Watch) in Inverness.
 Lady Anne was fiercely Jacobite and had raised her clan (also known as Clan Chattan) to support the rebellion.
 As the Jacobites approached Inverness, Prince Charles and a small entourage stayed at Moy Hall as modelled below.

 Lord Loudoun heard that Prince Charles was there with only a few men, so on the night of 16th-17th February 1746 led a substantial force to capture him.
 However soldiers talking in an inn in Inverness alerted Jacobite sympathisers and the daughter of the innkeeper, a Miss Baillie, ran four miles in bare feet to warn Prince Charles.
 I wanted a model of her and converted an old Airfix red indian to Miss Baillie, by welding on a skirt, blouse and scarf, as below.